ArkEcosystemArchive/docs-legacy/docs/guidebook/core/events.md

 #### description

 This event will be emitted when a transaction is reverted from a wallet.
-Fired in conjunction with `block.reverted`.
+Often fired in conjunction with `block.reverted`.

 #### payload